conal/quotes/quotes.md

 "*Don't verify existing code artefacts*.
 Verifying existing artefacts is more difficult than co-developing a system and its correctness proof.
 Two factors contribute to this phenomenon.
 First, when reasoning about an existing system, verification experts have to discover the required properties by spelunking through the code base and documentation.
 When reasoning about a system being co-developed, the required properties are (relatively) accessible.
 Second, when coding a system, developers face many choices in how to do things.
 When they know they have to produce a correctness proof concomitantly, they can make choices that facilitate verification." - Kathleen Fisher, John Launchbury and Raymond Richards in [The HACMS program: using formal methods to eliminate exploitable bugs](https://royalsocietypublishing.org/doi/10.1098/rsta.2015.0401)

 "You cannot teach a man anything; you can only help him to find it within himself." - Galileo Galilei

+"The known is finite, the unknown infinite; intellectually we stand on an islet in the midst of an illimitable ocean of inexplicability.
+Our business in every generation is to reclaim a little more land." —T. H. Huxley, 1887 (quoted in *Cosmos* by Carl Sagan, Neil deGrasse Tyson, and Ann Druyan)

+"When you write an algorithm, you need to have a proof that it's correct.
+An algorithm without a proof is a conjecture; it's not a theorem.
+And if you're proving things, well, that means mathematics." - Leslie Lamport ([interview](https://youtu.be/rkZzg7Vowao?t=39))

+"Those who want really reliable software will discover that they must find means of avoiding the majority of bugs to start with, and as a result the programming process will become cheaper." - Edsger Dijkstra in [The Humble Programmer (ACM Turing Lecture 1972 / EWD340)](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html)